therm11011/python-weather/README.md

-This is a basic exercise of implementing apis  using Flask Microframework
+This is a basic exercise of implementing a weather api using Flask Microframework